DerekSelander/SpringBoardPOC/README.md

 # Lab Material for [Silicon Valley iOS Developers Meetup](http://www.meetup.com/sviphone/),<br/> [iOS Security and Hacking](http://www.meetup.com/sviphone/events/230950259/)

 ## Slides
 **Note:** All examples are using SpringBoard w/ iOS 9.3.
-You lldb_unnamed_function results will differ if using a different version.
+Your `lldb_unnamed_function` results will differ if using a different version.

 * Tip #1: Explore Code without the Source Code
   * Use registers